Founders of Women’s Golf Club tap into spirit of game

 By Diane Borden

-The Rancho Bernardo Women’s Golf Club is celebrating its 55th anniversary in 2018.
-It was founded in 1963 by a dedicated group of women golfers at the then-new Rancho Bernardo Golf Course in northern San Diego County.
+The Rancho Bernardo Women’s Golf Club was founded in 1963 by a dedicated group of women golfers at the then-new Rancho Bernardo Golf Course in northern San Diego County.
+The Club celebrated its 55th anniversary in 2018.

 The first residents of the community of Rancho Bernardo, annexed by the San Diego City Council in 1962, began moving into RB in 1963.
 By mid-1964, the community had grown to 2,000 residents.
 Today, the population of Rancho Bernardo approximates 50,000 residents.